 Château des Milandes

-.
-It sleeps two with a queen-size bed, and there’s a small kitchen in an adjoining room.
-It also has a sky dome so you can gaze at the stars at night.
+In the Bordeaux region of France, you can live like a hobbit in your very own house.
+Sleeping two, it comes with a queen-size bed and a small kitchen in an adjoining room.
+It also has a skydome so you can gaze at the stars at night.
 Best of all, it has a little hot tub in an adjacent room.

 Alex Ledsom contributed additional reporting to this article.

 It's the personal contact, the personal experiences.
 I love meeting people from all over the world...
 I really like getting to know everyone and feeling like I'm traveling with a group of friends.

 I have so many places on my list, but I would really lobe to go to Africa.
 I consider myself an “adventure girl” and Africa feels like the ULTIMATE adventure!

 Every CULTURE TRIP Small-group adventure is led by a Local Insider just like Hanna.